 We are an independent, not-for-profit, community organisation actively involved in a wide range of projects aimed at maintaining the natural beauty and character of our Shire, and surrounding waterways and parks.
-We promote sustainability, support environmental education, and welcome community involvement to help us address environmental issues that affect the Shire and its bioregions.
+Our Centre is largely run by volunteers.
+For a small, volunteer organisation we do a lot: our ability to address issues of environmental concern is dependent on our capacity, the availability of volunteers who can help, and organisational priorities.
+Overall, we aim to promote sustainability, support environmental education, and we welcome community involvement to help us address environmental issues that affect the Shire and its bioregions.
+If people or other community groups need support or advice we do what we can to assist.

 We also run a range of activities aimed at increasing awareness of environmental issues, protecting our environment, and just having fun.
 These include film nights, public meetings with guest speakers, and general catch up drinks.